 Who Will Deliver?

-Almost all of the major supermarkets offer delivery now.
+First of all, you’ll need to decide where you’d like to get your shopping from.
+Luckily, almost all of the major supermarkets offer delivery now.
 Here is a breakdown of some of the main supermarkets and the delivery services they offer:

-Morrisons offer home delivery on all shops over £40.
+Morrisons offers home delivery on all shops over £40.
 The delivery fee will vary depending on your delivery address, the day and time of your chosen slot and the value of your order.
 All delivery charges will be shown to you before you place your order so you know exactly how much you’ll be charged.
 If you will be using their service regularly, it may be worth investing in their delivery pass to help you save on delivery costs.

 Is your supermarket missing from this list?

-How To Order?
+How To Order Groceries Online